 - WinZip 26 Pro is now the first known app to take advantage of Microsoft's new Store policies, on Windows 11.

-And what better contender to break the ice on the new operating system, then the classic, well known WinZip.
+And what better contender to break the ice on the new operating system, than the classic, well-known WinZip.

 WinZip apps are present in the Store on Windows 11